leanpress/bike-nantucket-fundraiser/readme.txt

     * **GOAL_AMT** The goal that was reached.
 * **Goal Reached Text Email** The text version of the Goal Reached Email.
 * **Goal Reached Email Template (Optional)**  If you would like to use a Mandrill template for the Goal Reached Email, enter in the name of the template here.
-* **Personal Fundraiser Fields** Defines the fields that are available for use for personal fundraisers.
+* **Bike Nantucket Fundraiser Fields** Defines the fields that are available for use for Bike Nantucket Fundraisers.
 Each field has the following settings:
     * **Label** The text to display to identify this field on the campaign creation/edit screen.
     * **Description** A longer text description of the field that will be displayed on the campaign creation/edit screen.
     * **Type** Defines the type of field.
 The following types are available: